ReemMDA99/JavaScript-Questionnaire/README.md

 It is required to create a quiz application, which will include multiple-choice questions, a timer, and the possibility to register High scores.

 ## Main elements:

- -Intro section with instructions.
+-Main page showing 'Start Quiz' button.
- -Questions display with answers displaying in random order.
+-Questions display with 4 choice of answers.
- -Immediate visual and audio feedback for the answered questions.
- -A timer.
+-If answered incorrectly then alert pops up showing the answer was incorrect.
+-If answered correctly then alert pops up showing the answer was correct.
+-A timer of 75 secs.
+-Each question answered incorrectly looses 10 secs from remaining time.
+-If time is up then the quiz exits and shows final score.
 -High scores sorted and registered with localStorage.
--Additional given characteristics: This app will run in the browser and feature dynamically -updated HTML and CSS powered by JavaScript code.
-It will also feature a clean and polished user -interface and be responsive, ensuring that it adapts to multiple screen sizes.!
+-Additional given characteristics: This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## Installation: